Cloudy solutions for the clear skies of WASP-80b: 3D cloud feedback on the atmosphere and spectra of a warm Jupiter: Discussions and conclusion

-Models including KCl clouds also reproduce the observations with high accuracy.
-There are several reasons: (i) the KCl condensation curve only marginally intersects the dayside temperature–pressure profile (see Fig. \ref{fig:pspec}), with the majority of cloud formation occurring on the nightside (see Fig. \ref{fig:pnight}); (ii) the elemental abundances of K and Cl are relatively low; and (iii) KCl clouds are optically thin.
+Models including larger KCl clouds also reproduce the observations with high accuracy.
+There are several reasons: (i) the KCl condensation curve only marginally intersects the dayside temperature–pressure profile (see Fig. \ref{fig:pspec}), with the majority of cloud formation occurring on the nightside (see Fig. \ref{fig:pnight}); (ii) the elemental abundances of K and Cl are relatively low; and (iii) KCl clouds are optically thin and less abundant.
 As a result, their impact on the dayside emission spectrum is negligible and only minor in the transmission spectrum.
-Together, these effects cause the spectra of KCl-cloud models to closely resemble those of the cloud-free case, even when clouds are present.
+Together, these effects cause the spectra of larger particle-sized KCl-cloud models to closely resemble those of the cloud-free case, even when clouds are present.

-Models with large cloud particle sizes are able to reproduce the spectra.
-In these cases, efficient gravitational settling removes clouds from the observable atmosphere, minimizing their spectral impact. \cite{powell2024} have shown that cloud particle distributions can extend up to 100 $\mu$m; however, particles larger than $\sim$10 $\mu$m may not significantly affect the spectra.
-A caveat remains that the role of deep-interior convergence is not considered here (see Section \ref{subsection: congvergence}).
+Models with large cloud particle sizes can reproduce the spectra.
+In these cases, efficient gravitational settling removes clouds from the observable atmosphere, minimising their spectral impact. \cite{powell2024} have shown that cloud particle distributions can extend up to 100 $\mu$m; however, particles larger than $\sim$10 $\mu$m would not significantly affect the spectra.

 From this study, we were able to rule out certain cloud species that are not consistent with the JWST observations.
 0.1 $\mu$m Na$_2$S clouds are optically thick and cause a strong radiative feedback, leading to a temperature inversion.
 Larger Na$_2$S particles (1 and 5 $\mu$m) instead raise the photospheric temperature, resulting in an overestimation of the emitted flux and the emission spectrum.
 Indeed, it remains debated whether Na$_2$S clouds can form in exoplanet atmospheres, as their high surface energies create a substantial barrier to nucleation \citep{gao2020}.